 Another sign that you may be a good candidate for cataract removal is struggling to see when in bright light.
 Additionally, it may be appropriate for you to have your cataracts removed if your ability to take medications, cook, shop, go up and down stairs, or care for your yard is impaired.
 There is a very strong chance that you will qualify for cataract removal if your cataracts make the monitoring or treatment of other problems, like diabetic retinopathy or AMD hard.

 How Should I Prepare for My Procedure?

-There are a number of preparation steps you must take prior to cataract surgery.
+There are a number of preparation steps you must take prior to Cataract Surgery Wichita.
 One of the most important preparation steps is to attend an initial consultation to verify that this procedure will be both safe and effective for you.
 We will also advise you on all of the things you will need to do and avoid for a period of time before and after surgery.